asvirts/asvirts/README.md

 - Figma, Photoshop, Illustrator
 - AWS, Azure

+## Certifications

+- Responsive Web Design from freeCodeCamp
+- Microsoft 365 Fundamentals
+- CompTIA A+

 ## Connect with Me

 Don't be a stranger!
 If you want to connect or just have a chat about technology, feel free to reach out through any of the following channels: